 Template packs to save you time

-To make things easier for you, we have put together a selection of employment-related documents in our Employment and Management pack.
+To make things easier for you, we have put together a selection of employment-related documents in our Employment Pack.
 This pack includes a safe recruitment checklist as well as templates for adverts, job descriptions and application forms.
 The pack also contains template documentation for managing your staff, such as time sheets and appraisal forms.

 You might also find our Staff Induction Pack useful.
 It contains templates for all the documents that you need to ensure that new members of staff are properly trained in all the practices, policies and procedures of your club and also includes a staff handbook.